kmeisterling/bevLCA-UCSB/README.md

   - distrib; whether the beverage was "purchased"" through UCSB Dining (including in cafeterias and from stores), or whether it as purchased through a vending machine; [factor]
   - sug_add, sug_other, sug_unspec, sug_total; [g sugar / liter of container volume]; sugar content of purchased substane; sug_agg = added sugar, sug_other = sugar not added (i.e. "natural" sugar), sug_unspec = unspecified sugar (don't know whether it is added or natural sugar), sug_total = sum of added, other, and unspecified sugar; [g sugar / liter of originally packaged beverage product]
   - mix_r; mixing ratio for beverags that require dilution (e.g. fountain bag-in-box containers); the mixing ratio is equal to zero for all beverages that do not need dilution (i.e. bought by UC Dining in a ready-to-drink format); in our data, all the beverage products in bag-in-box containers required dilution, and thus have a non-zero mixing ratio (although this does not have to be the case; bag-in-box is relatively common for large-volume fresh coffee purchases, and bag-in-box alternative to plastic bottles are also being developed) [volume of dilution water / volume as originally packaged]

+- flow_dbsc_scen0.csv; various uniss; Beverage sales (volume) data, summarized by distribution channel (distrib), bev_type, SSB_status, cont_type
+  - vol; volume of beverage, as drank by the consumer; [L]
+  - vol_cont; volume of beverage container, as delivered to a dining service provider (e.g. UCSB); [L]
+  - mix_r_avg; the added water mixing ratio for "bag-in-box" containers (BinB); mixing ratio = 0 indicates no water is added before consumption; only beverages that are served in a fountain-dispenser type of setting would have a mixing ratio > 0; in our data set, all bag-in-box containers were dispensed in a fountain setting, but not all bag-in-box beverages had mixing ratio > 0 (e.g. fresh animal milk is not diluted, and so has mixing ratio = 0); [L / L]

+- vol_scen0_dbsc_din+vend.csv; Similar with flow_dbsc_scen0.csv, no mixing ratio, no vol
+  - vol_kL; volume of beverage, as drank by the consumer [kilo L]

+- vol_bsc_allscen.csv; beverage amount, by bev_type, SSB_status, cont_type; all scenarios
+  - vol; volume of beverage, as drank by drinker [L]

 ### Data synthesized from life cycle assessment studies